AnyLog-co/documentation/09- Data Management/02-1 Databases/01- SQL Storage.md

 A node can connect to multiple databases simultaneously.
 Each database is identified by a **logical name** (the `dbms` parameter used in commands and queries).
-Additionally, the capabilities and limitations of the supported [SQL](../../07-%20CLI/04-%20SQL.md) derive from the incompatibility between the different databases.
+Additionally, the capabilities and limitations of the supported
+<a href="../../07-%20CLI/04-%20SQL.md" target="_blank">SQL</a> derive from the incompatibility between the different databases.

 Every AnyLog node hosts its data in a local relational database, but you never address that physical database directly.
 Instead, you work with a **logical database** — a name you choose, associated with whatever physical